BayesFlow 2: Multi-Backend Amortized Bayesian Inference in Python: Comparison Between Packages

 \section{Comparison Between Packages}

-Several software packages target amortized Bayesian inference.
+Several software packages facilitate amortized Bayesian inference.
 A comprehensive comparison of all existing approaches would be beyond the scope of this paper and of limited practical value.
 We therefore restrict attention to a small set of direct competitors that are actively maintained, widely used, and provide state-of-the-art inference methods.
-An overview of the comparisons can be found in \autoref{tab:software-comparison}.
+An overview of the comparisons for amortized methods can be found in \autoref{tab:software-comparison}.

 In particular, we focus on \pkg{sbi} \citep{boelts2024sbi} and \pkg{NeuralEstimators.jl} \citep{sainsbury2024likelihood}, which are conceptually closest to \pkg{BayesFlow} in that they support related classes of neural estimators, including posterior, likelihood, and ratio estimators.
 Other packages, such as \pkg{sbijax} \citep{dirmeier2024sbijax}, \pkg{lampe} \citep{rozet2021lampe}, \pkg{pydelfi} \citep{Alsing2019pydelfi} or \pkg{carl} \citep{Cranmer2015carl}, either target a more limited subset of SBI methods, are at an early stage of development, or have not seen sustained development in recent years.
 Further tools, including \pkg{madminer} \citep{brehmer2020madminer} and \pkg{swyft} \citep{Miller2022swyft}, are more specialized and emphasize specific estimator types or application domains rather than offering a general-purpose framework for SBI.